2004 Transnistrian census: Census results

 Preliminary data, as shown here, was released forty days after the completion of the census.
 Final and more detailed results were released with a delay of nearly two years.

 Compared with the 1989 census, the population decreased by 18% due to war, natural decrease and economically motivated emigration.

+In terms of religion, approximately 90% of Transnistria's population identified as Christian Orthodox.
+6% chose not to respond, and 4% listed other religions (Catholic, Jewish, etc).

+Those residents who hold citizenship of Transnistria chose to identify themselves as citizens of Transnistria numbered 508,600 people (more than 90,0% of the permanent population of the republic).
+Meanwhile, 107,600 thousand people (19,4%) listed themselves as citizens of the Republic of Moldova, while 56,000 people (10,1%) claimed citizenship of the Russian Federation and 44,400 people (8,0%) citizenship of Ukraine.

 The cost of the census was estimated US$550 thousand.